AlexNexton/MS1-OneArena/README.md

  This project was entirely written by myself Cian O'Connor but also with the aid of:

- * Code Institute's video's - epecially the mini Whiskey and Love Running projects.
+ * Code Institute's videos - epecially the mini Whiskey and Love Running projects.

  * Youtube - with regards to adding the Carousel and Google maps